-Your Barclays Agricultural Manager is a vital partner when you’re seeking to develop your export strategies, potentially offering practical support, including funding, as well as access to global networks of advisers and experts with in-depth market knowledge.
+Barclays Agriculture Managers are vital partners when you’re seeking to develop your export strategies, potentially offering practical support, including funding, as well as access to global networks of advisers and experts with in-depth market knowledge.

-We have more than 150 Agricultural Managers across the UK, all supporting businesses within their local communities.
+We have a number of Agriculture Managers across the UK, all supporting businesses within their local communities.